Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 Image via boardmaker

-Trying to transition your child from one activity to another is a common challenge among parents with children on the spectrum.
+Transitioning your child from one activity to another is a common challenge among parents with children on the spectrum.
 This free PDF about putting away blocks can be handy.

 Image courtesy of Teachers Pay Teachers